MagnaXSoftware/gopkg/README.md

-# gopkg
+# gopkg for Caddy v2

-A Caddy plugin to add gopkg-like functionality to your own web sites.
+This is a port of the gopkg plugin to Caddy v2.

+The plugin allows to easily setup vanity gopkg/go module names through a Caddy-powered website.

 # Usage